 The most cost-efficient measures you can take are insulating your cavity wall and roof.
 You will earn it back within 10 years.
 But also, floor insulation is worth investing in.

 Sometimes the municipality gives a subsidy when you do it yourself.

 On top of that, is there are some rules about how thick the insulation must be.
 This can change per year, as the rules are getting more strict.

 Before you insulate your house, an investigation of the construction, and good advice, are needed.
 This will help you to gain a good and durable result.

 Is it time to renew the hot water boiler?
 Are you planning to live for a longer period in your house?
 In the last years, more sustainable ways of heating a house became also more affordable.

 Think about a hybrid heat pump or a full electric way of heating.

-As the investment of a sustainable way of heating is more than a normal hot water boiler, you can ask for a subsidy to heat your house sustainable.
+As the investment sustainably of heating is more than a normal hot water boiler, you can ask for a subsidy to heat your house sustainably.

 My advice, ask the company who placed the solar panels to ask for the 21% V.A.T. back.
 This will save a lot of your time and energy.

 In 2023 the V.A.T. on solar panels will be abolished.
 So, you don’t pay any V.A.T. any more.